Use the LDAP Interface to connect to Okta

 Note: memberOf is not an indexed value.
 Using memberOf will result in significantly slower search times.

-Setting up LDAP interface for JIRA on-prem
+Use case: Set up LDAP Interface for JIRA

 Note: Okta does not expose passwords.